jamesinvt/notes/books/programming/effective-go.md

 disclaimer: these are just scratchpad notes as im reading this.
-            if you aren't the auther of this repo you should not be using any inf as reference as 90% of it is wrong
+            if you aren't the auther of this repo you should not be using any info as reference as 90% of it is wrong

 > [!Bing] HEY!
 LISTEN!
 > Author notes this is still a good guide but dated